Skip to content

 Smart Resumption

-If you stopped at a gate, resuming /build continues from the next stage.
+If you stopped at a gate, resuming /build continues from the relevant parent phase or waiting decision.

 Examples